JamesMillsDev/mythic/README.md

 ## FAQ

 **Does Mythic require any third-party plugins?**

-No. Mythic is self-contained and only depends on standard Unreal Engine modules.
+No. Mythic is self-contained and only depends on standard Unreal Engine / Unity modules.

 **Can I use Mythic in a Blueprint-only project?**

 The framework is written in C++ but is designed with Blueprint exposure as a priority.
 Most systems can be configured and extended without writing any C++.

 **Is there a Unity version of Mythic?**

 Yes.
 Mythic also supports Unity.
-The Unity version is designed to work with C# and integrates with Unity’s scripting environment, including compatibility with Unity Visual Scripting (node-based workflows).
+The Unity version is designed to work with C# and integrates with Unity's scripting environment, including compatibility with Unity Visual Scripting (node-based workflows).

 **What version of Unreal Engine / Unity is supported?**

 Check the releases page for the minimum supported engine version.
 Older versions are not guaranteed to be compatible.

 **Can I mix Integer and Float attribute types in the same project?**

 Yes.
 The attribute type is configurable per attribute, so you can use whichever precision suits each stat.

 **How do I report a bug?**

 Open an issue on GitHub with a clear description of the problem, steps to reproduce it, and the engine version you are using.